 Maebhe smiled at her, the expression soft in the gentle flickering of the light.
 Roman stayed silent, pressing on.

 “How does Ivey not get lost doing this?”
 Dinara asked him, after another minute of walking.

 “He helped design these tunnels.”

 “But that must’ve been—,”

 “Hundreds of years ago.
 Ivey’s not all marionite, but he’s marionite enough.
-They live even longer than the alfar.
+They live even longer than some nympherai.
 He knows these twists and turns better than he probably knows his own house.
 Quizzed me relentlessly when we were planning my escape so that I did, too.
 If you don’t know the way, it’s possible to wander for days and never find a way out.
 That’s why Ivey’s the only one who can pull off this job.
 It’s also why he’s never been caught.”